jcurran1289/PP1-FiveASideNYC/README.md

 ### About Us
 - The about us section provides the user with details of what the club offers it's members when they register
 - This section also has a simple, easy to read table that gives the days and times the club plays their 5-a-side matches
-- There a brief video of highlights of the club playing
 ![about-us screenshot](/Assets/images/about-us.PNG)

 ### Register
 - The Register section contains a form that collects the user's details so they can join the club.
-- This form asks the user for their first name, last name, gender, email and phone number so they can register
+- This form asks the user for their first name, last name, email and phone number so they can register
 ![register screenshot](/Assets/images/register.png)

 ### Contact